Motlakz/belly-clock-app/README.md

 # Belly Clock - Intermittent Fasting Calculator

-Welcome to the *Belly Clock*, a web application designed to help users optimize their intermittent fasting journey with personalized tools and insights.
+Welcome to *Belly Clock*, a web application designed to help users optimize their intermittent fasting journey with personalized tools and insights.
 This app combines the power of AI with a smooth, interactive user experience to guide users in achieving their health and weight loss goals.

 ## Table of Contents